gugahoi/memento/README.md

 # Memento

-Memento is a Kubernetes Controller to manage AWS Elastic Container Registries within the cluster
+Memento is a Kubernetes Controller to manage Container Registries such as AWS ECR and Artifactory within the cluster.

+## Roadmap

+- [ ] ECR
+- [ ] Artifactory